 During the period immediately following the Solar Decathlon, SHADE will be re-assembled at a solar housing community in Albuquerque, N.M., called Mesa Del Sol.
 Further research will be conducted, which will focus on smart-grid integration of PV houses as well as on fine-tuning the radiant, thermal-storage and controls systems.
 These systems were custom-developed and built for SHADE, and the engineering team from UNM looks forward to continued research into their functionality, reliability and potential market developments.

-In addition to the research activities, SHADE will be open for some public exhibits, to demonstrate the use of its unique energy-efficiency and design features and serve as an educational and outreach opportunity.
+In addition to the research activities, SHADE will be open for some public exhibits to demonstrate the use of its unique energy-efficiency, design features, and to serve as an educational and outreach opportunity.
 SHADE will remain at Mesa del Sol through March 2014.

 For more info see www.ece.unm.edu/~olavrova/ASUNM_Solar_Decathlon.html